Tax Audit-Common Questions Answered

 Can an Audit Result in Criminal Charges?

 IRS audits are civil matters.
-However, if your auditor suspects that something criminal is going on with your return, they can refer your return to the Criminal Investigations Department.
+However, if your auditor suspects that something criminal is going on with your return, they can refer your return to the Criminal Investigations Department or hire criminal defense lawyers from Miranda Rights Law Firm.
 This referral will happen if they suspect tax fraud, concealing foreign assets, or money laundering.
 If the Criminal Investigations Department finds evidence that could lead to criminal prosecution, they will turn the matter over to the Department of Justice, Tax Division, or the U.S. Attorney’s Office.

 Surviving an Audit